0xC0000054/sc4-more-building-styles/README.md

 ### Auto-Historical Check Box

-The DLL supports an optional check box that will automatically mark new growable residential and commercial lots as historical.
+The DLL supports an optional check box that will automatically mark new growable lots that use building styles as historical.
+Industrial buildings are only marked as historical if industrial building styles are enabled for that building type.
 This check box uses the reserved id value `0x9476D8DA`.

 ## Cheat Codes